 Is a rental car covered by my insurance?

 Possibly.
 It depends on which services are included in your individual policy.
 Your best bet is to read over your policy before you rent a car or to call your insurance agent directly so you can get your questions answered.

 How will an accident in a rental car affect my insurance?

-Getting into any accident will affect your insurance premium, whether it’s in your car or a rental car.
+Getting into any accident will most likely affect your insurance premium, whether it is in your car or a rental car.
 This is especially true if you have rental car insurance through your auto insurance provider or a credit card company.
 Anytime you file a claim that is attached to your auto insurance policy, the company will know you had an accident and will likely increase your rate accordingly.